-Metal tooling, also called “repousse,” is a type of low-relief sculpture in which tools are used to create a design on metal.
+Metal tooling, also called “repousse” and “metal embossing” is a type of low-relief sculpture in which tools are used to create a design on metal.
 This centuries old practice can be found in artworks including armor plates from ancient Greece, King Tut’s mask, and Mexican tin art designs.
 Gold and silver were used for more detailed works while copper and bronze were more suited to large sculptures and armor.
+All of these designs were heavily laden with visual texture.

 Ancient civilizations created these metalworks for functional purposes like protection and utilitarian uses.
 More advanced cultures relied on the decorative nature of metal embossing for religious purposes.